-- (a) Holiday pay for full-time employees will be computed on the basis of the number of hours the employee would have worked had there been no holiday, at his/her regular rate of pay. - (b) Employees who are required to work on a statutory holiday shall be paid at the rate of time-and-one-half (1-1/2) the regular rate of pay, plus any additional Statutory Holiday entitlements. - (c) Part time employees shall receive 4.2% pay in lieu of Statutory Holiday entitlements.
+- (a) Holiday pay for full-time employees will be computed on the basis of the number of hours the employee would have worked had there been no holiday, at their regular rate of pay. - (b) Employees who are required to work on a statutory holiday shall be paid at the rate of time-and-one-half (11⁄2 x) the regular rate of pay, plus any additional Statutory Holiday entitlements. - (c) Part-time employees shall receive point-four percent (0.4%) pay in lieu of Statutory Holiday entitlements for each statutory holiday listed or provided for in Article 17.01.